 5.08 GROUND DUTY – PRE/POST PERIOD – Where an employee is required to report for duty prior to or remain on duty following the termination of a Duty Period under Article B5.03, s/he shall be paid at one-half (½) of the hourly rate of pay for his/her classification applicable to the duty period involved.

 The GROUND DUTY – POST DUTY claims process is as follows:

 - Service Directors must document the incident in eOBR

 - Service Directors must submit the claim in eClaim.
 (Please note that eClaim currently only references ground duty claims for service provided to passengers under article 5.09 and requires you to respond to questions to continue (see below), however please clearly detail the reasons for the claim in the “description of service” box, also ensuring that you indicate that the claim is for POST GROUND DUTY CREDITS under article 5.08.

-If your claim is denied, please forward a copy of the denied claim, a detailed statement, and any other relevant information to your Local Union Office so that an individual/group grievance can be filed on your behalf.
+If your claim is denied, please forward a copy of the denied claim and any other relevant information to your Local Union Office so that an individual/group grievance can be filed on your behalf.

 Screenshots from eClaim: